 I don’t know yet which set Inria’s compiler accepts.

-If you have a compiler to interact with as you write your programs, this is OK for some purposes.
+If you have a compiler to interact with as you write your programs, this is OK for many purposes.

 It is not OK for some design processes where you plan a large body of code based on a misunderstanding of what the compiler will accept.